Explorer

 Rincon Mountains

-The Rincon Mountains are a prominent mountain range situated in the southeastern part of the US state of Arizona.
-This range is relatively less rugged compared to the other nearby mountain ranges in Coronado National Forest.
-The range contains 28 named mountains.
-The tallest and most prominent peak is Mica Mountain at 8,665 feet (2,641 m) tall with 4,587 feet (1,398 m) of prominence.
+The Rincon Mountains are a prominent mountain range in the southeastern region of the US state of Arizona.
+The range is relatively less rugged than the nearby Coronado National Forest mountains.
+Nevertheless, the Rincon Mountains feature 28 named peaks; the tallest and most prominent is Mica Mountain at 8,665 feet (2,641 m) tall with 4,587 feet (1,398 m) of prominence.

 Rincon Mountains, Arizona